benpkeith/Furey-Lab-RNA-seq/README.md

 5. Throughout the running of the pipeline, the _snakePipe.err_ file will contain information about jobs that have completed, or whether jobs have run into errors.
 If the pipeline has finished completely without errors, the end of the _snakePipe.err_ file will state "X of X steps (100%) done"

 6. If you wish to move output files for each sample to permanent space, once the pipeline has change the _moveOutFile_ flag within  the project configuration file to _TRUE_ and run the below command in the same directory as the Snakefile.
-This will move the results directories for each sample to a directory named "snakemakeRNA_[build]" within the directory specified in the project configuration file.
+This will move the results directories for each sample to a directory named "snakemakeRNA_[build]" within the directory specified in the project configuration file and analysis-specific files to the directory specified in the project configuration file under _projectDir_.

 ```
 snakemake --printshellcmds --jobs=100 \